Best Piano For Beginners

 All of this is packaged into a very slim-line, lightweight design, making it very practical.

-This model features Harmonic Imaging sound technology to capture and portray their excellent grand piano.
-This is found amongst other sounds including electric pianos, strings, organs, basses and more for when a traditional piano isn’t the right choice for the situation.
+This model features dual element AHL sound technology to capture and portray their excellent grand piano.
+This is found amongst other sounds including electric pianos, strings and organs for when a traditional piano isn’t the right choice for the situation.
 What’s more, the keyboard can easily be split to provide two of these sounds at once so you can play different instruments with each hand.
 This is also a useful tool during tuition as the student and teacher can use half of the piano each.

 The Yamaha PSR-E363 is a compact entry-level portable keyboard, ok so it’s not technically a piano, but it’s extremely useful for beginners.
 You get 61 touch sensitive keys ensuring superior feel and playability, which makes a huge difference when you’re learning to play the piano.
 You also have access to extremely useful Yamaha Education Suite (YES) with integrated scoring and waiting functions, allowing for easier development.